-- The net supplies budget is £5.349m and current forecast overspend of £1.387m, which includes in year initiatives that will be funded from earmarked reserves.
-This area of expenditure includes business critical areas such as operational equipment and PPE purchase, essential ICT licences, the Firelink contract and insurances. - 32 Significant inflationary pressures are being experienced in a number of business-critical areas and action is being taken to contain and mitigate these, where possible. - 33 The largest element of expenditure relates to the national Firelink contract which has an annual cost of £0.84m.
-This is the emergency service contract which enables mobilisation to incidents, communication and interoperability between emergency partner.
-This will be replaced by the Emergency Services Mobile Communications Programme (ESMCP) to provide enhanced voice and data across the emergency services.
+- The net supplies budget is £5.419m and an overspend of £1.141m is forecasted, including in year initiatives that will be funded from earmarked reserves.
+This area of expenditure includes business critical areas, such as operational equipment and PPE purchase, essential ICT licences, the Firelink contract, and insurances. - 33 Significant inflationary pressures are being experienced in a number of business-critical areas and action is being taken to contain and mitigate these, where possible. - The largest element of expenditure relates to the national Firelink contract which has an annual cost of £0.84m.
+This is the emergency service contract which enables mobilisation to incidents, communication and interoperability between emergency partners.
+This will be replaced by the Emergency Services Mobile Communications Programme (ESMCP), to provide enhanced voice and data communication across the emergency services.
 However, at this stage an implementation date is not known for ESMCP and there is no alternative to the Firelink contract.
-Previously support of £0.42m was received from the Welsh Government but this was withdrawn from 1 April 2023 and remains an ongoing cost pressure. - 34 The ICT costs have included pressures such as increased costs associated with telephone line rentals.
-In response to this financial challenge, ICT have strategically decided to mitigate costs by phasing out these outdated systems and embracing modern, cost-effective alternatives that align with current technological advancements.
-This proactive approach not only ensures financial efficiency but also positions the Service to benefit from the enhanced functionalities and savings offered by cutting-edge solutions.
-ICT costs have also increased due to the requirement to purchase additional hardware, including replacement alerters and laptops that have come to their end of life. - 35 Significant expenditure has also been incurred to purchase additional fire kit, due to the ongoing contaminants review, which has resulted in a projected overspend of £0.474m.

-The projected outturn position includes costs for the replacement of essential operational equipment and fire kit, updated HR software and project work in relation to the various reviews that are currently being undertaken throughout the Service including the Emergency Cover Review.
+Previously, support of £0.42m was received from the Welsh Government, but this was withdrawn from 1 April 2023 and remains an ongoing cost pressure. - 35 The ICT costs have included pressures such as increased costs associated with telephone line rentals.
+In response to this financial challenge, ICT management have strategically mitigated costs by phasing out outdated systems and embracing modern, cost-effective alternatives that align with current technological advancements.
+This proactive approach not only ensures financial efficiency, but also positions the Service to benefit from the enhanced functionalities and savings offered by cutting-edge solutions.
+ICT costs have also increased due to the requirement to purchase additional hardware, including replacement alerters and laptops that have come to their end of life. - Significant expenditure has also been incurred to purchase additional fire kit, due to the ongoing contaminants review, which has resulted in a projected overspend of £0.474m.
+Ongoing discussions have been taking place, across Wales, with the supplier of the fire kit, due to the delays being experienced with delivery.
+The supplier has now acknowledged that the fire kit will not be delivered until 2024/25, therefore there will be a need to ringfence the funding in an earmarked reserve at year end. - 37 The projected outturn position includes costs for the replacement of essential operational equipment and fire kit, updated HR software and project work in relation to the various reviews that are currently being undertaken throughout the Service, including the Emergency Cover Review.